schwark/smartthings-edge-alarmcom/README.md

 4. Exit the app

-5. Go back to the raspberrypi and stop execution of the `python server.py --setup` program
+5. Go back to the raspberrypi and stop execution of the `python server.py --setup` program - `Ctrl-C` should do it

+6. Now run the following commands

 ```
 supervisord -c supervisord.conf